AlexProgrammerDE/SoulFire/README.md

 ### AutoRegister

-Automatically runs /register and /login on cracked servers.
+Automatically runs `/register` and `/login` on cracked servers.
-Also supports /captcha for servers that have it.
+Also supports `/captcha` for servers that have it.

 ### ClientSettings & ClientBrand

-Configurable client settings like chat visibility, chat colors, skin customization, and more.
+Configurable client settings like chat visibility, chat colours, skin customization, and more.
 Client brand can also be changed to any string; by default, it's set to "vanilla".
 Useful for bypassing anti-bot plugins that check for client settings.

-## Import accounts & proxies
+## 🗃 Import accounts & proxies

 ### Accounts